elizabethhillman/taskManager/Specification.md

 \* task = an object that exists within the task board

-    12. Reorder tasks
+    12. Edit tasks
 **Product Name:** S.I.T.E

 **Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

-**Use Case Name:** Reorder tasks
+**Use Case Name:** Edit tasks

-**Date:** April 6th, 2021
+**Date:** April 7th, 2021

 \## Summary

-The user can reorder the tasks in their order of importance.
+The user can edit tasks if they find they miswrote something or if they realize their task is not what it initially was.

 \## Actors